MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-overview.md

 Most channels such as Facebook, Teams, or Slack provide clients, but with Direct Line you can enable your own client application to communicate with your bot.
 [Web Chat](https://github.com/microsoft/BotFramework-WebChat) is an open source example of a Direct Line client, and it can be used as-is or modified or learned from when making your own client.
 The Direct Line API implements an authentication mechanism that uses standard secret/token patterns and provides a stable schema, even if your bot changes its protocol version.
 To learn more about using the Direct Line API to enable communication between a client and your bot, see [Key concepts](bot-framework-rest-direct-line-3-0-concepts.md).

-Direct Line clients can be in different languages and locations (e.g. a desktop app instead of a web page).
+Direct Line clients can be in different languages and locations (for example, a desktop app instead of a web page).
 For more information, see [About Direct Line](../bot-service-channel-directline.md).